<img src="https://ws.zoominfo.com/pixel/08nMIOkRYNP5pDJwI4fb" width="1" height="1" style="display: none;">

 These incentive pay plans depend on the realization of short-term performance objectives.
 They typically range for a year or less to facilitate short-term output.
 Some examples include:

-• Sales incentive programs – These variables pay plans are for sales management or sales agents.
-Generally, a firm bases the awards on the realization of sales goals.
-It might include sales bonuses, straight commissions, contests, and salary plus commissions.
+• Sales incentive programs: These variable pay plans are designed for sales managers or sales agents, with awards based on achieving sales goals.
+They can include sales bonuses, straight commissions, SPIFs (short-term contests or bonuses to drive focus), and salary-plus-commission plans.

 Unlike the short-term types, a company bases this sales compensation plan on attaining performance objectives during a multi-year period.
 It generally lasts three to five years and aims to propel longer-term output.